 Like most things in life that require a little discipline, saving money is easier said than done.
 Often, the most difficult part of it is getting started.
-What you need right from the get-go is a plan.
-Which means setting goals.
+What you need right from the get-go is a plan – which means you should set some goals.

 These steps will help you get going.